contentauth/c2pa-python-example/README.md

 ```

 Make sure to keep LocalStack running while you work through this example.
-Warning: Anything configured in LocalStack by default is transient, and will be lost on restart/reboot of that tool.
+Warning: Anything configured in LocalStack by default is transient, and will be lost on restart/reboot of the LocalStack container.

-To facilitate interacting with Localstack, you may want to install the CLI tool `awslocal`. `awslocal` is a LocalStack AWS CLI, that substitutes itself to the `aws` CLI when you have LocalStack running.
+To facilitate interacting with LocalStack, you may want to install the CLI tool `awslocal`. `awslocal` is a LocalStack AWS CLI, that substitutes itself to the `aws` CLI while you have LocalStack running.
 Detailed installation instruction are found [here](https://docs.localstack.cloud/user-guide/integrations/aws-cli/).

-As `awslocal` is a wrapper around the aws cli, you need the awscli package installed first:
+As `awslocal` is a wrapper around the `aws` cli, you need the `awscli` package installed first.
+Make sure your Python virtual environment is activated and run the install command:

 ```shell
 pip install awscli
 ```

-To install `awslocal` into your local virtual environment for this example, make sure your Python virtualenv is activated and run:
+To install `awslocal` into your local virtual environment for this example, make sure your Python virtual environment is activated and run:

 ```shell
 pip install awscli-local